valdadyne/python-snippets/README.md

 # python-snippets

-Handy Python Snippets for various tasks
+Handy Python Snippets for various tasks:
+1.Read and Write Into Files